yonaskolb/Genesis/README.md

 // create a context
 let context: [String: Any] = ["name": "hello"]

-// create a template, either from a file or programatically let template = try GenesisTemplate(path: "template.yml")
+// create a template, either from a file or programmatically let template = try GenesisTemplate(path: "template.yml")

 // Create the generator